uhub/awesome-actionscript/README.md

 * [mikechambers/as3corelib](https://github.com/mikechambers/as3corelib) -  An ActionScript 3 Library that contains a number of classes and utilities for working with ActionScript?
 3. These include classes for MD5 and SHA 1 hashing, Image encoders, and JSON serialization as well as general String, Number and Date APIs.
 * [AdamAtomic/flixel](https://github.com/AdamAtomic/flixel) - flixel is a free Actionscript (Flash) library that I distilled from a variety of Flash games that I've worked on over the last couple years, including Gravity Hook, Fathom and Canabalt.
 It's primary function is to provide some useful base classes that you can extend to make your own game objects.
 * [robotlegs/robotlegs-framework](https://github.com/robotlegs/robotlegs-framework) - An ActionScript 3 application framework for Flash and Flex
-* [BowlerHatLLC/feathers](https://github.com/BowlerHatLLC/feathers) - User interface components for Starling Framework
+* [BowlerHatLLC/feathers](https://github.com/BowlerHatLLC/feathers) - User interface components for Starling Framework and Adobe AIR
 * [minimalcomps/minimalcomps](https://github.com/minimalcomps/minimalcomps) - Minimal ActionScript 3.0 UI Components for Flash
 * [DaVikingCode/Citrus-Engine](https://github.com/DaVikingCode/Citrus-Engine) - Modern AS3 Game Engine
 * [claus/as3swf](https://github.com/claus/as3swf) - Low level Actionscript 3 library to parse, create, modify and publish SWF files.
 * [richardlord/Ash](https://github.com/richardlord/Ash) - An Actionscript 3 entity system framework for game development
+* [useflashpunk/FlashPunk](https://github.com/useflashpunk/FlashPunk) - A free ActionScript 3 library designed for developing 2D Flash games.
+It provides you with a fast, clean framework to prototype and develop your games in.
+This means that most of the dirty work (timestep, animation, input, and collision to name a few) is already coded for you and ready to go, giving you more time and energy to concentrate on the design and testing of your game.
 * [greensock/GreenSock-AS3](https://github.com/greensock/GreenSock-AS3) - Public repository for GreenSock's ActionScript 3 libraries like GSAP (TweenLite, TweenMax, etc.) and LoaderMax.
 For AS2, see the GreenSock-AS2 repository and for JavaScript, see the GreenSock-JS repository.
 Main site: http://www.greensock.com
-* [useflashpunk/FlashPunk](https://github.com/useflashpunk/FlashPunk) - A free ActionScript 3 library designed for developing 2D Flash games.
-It provides you with a fast, clean framework to prototype and develop your games in.
-This means that most of the dirty work (timestep, animation, input, and collision to name a few) is already coded for you and ready to go, giving you more time and energy to concentrate on the design and testing of your game.
 * [fljot/Gestouch](https://github.com/fljot/Gestouch) - Gestouch: multitouch gesture recognition library for Flash (ActionScript) development.
 * [prefuse/Flare](https://github.com/prefuse/Flare) - Flare is an ActionScript library for creating visualizations that run in the Adobe Flash Player.
 From basic charts and graphs to complex interactive graphics, the toolkit supports data management, visual encoding, animation, and interaction techniques.
 * [arthur-debert/BulkLoader](https://github.com/arthur-debert/BulkLoader) - A bulk loading library for Actionscript.